-Wherever you travel in Italy in summer, you’ll need to find ways to avoid the punishing heat.
-There any many opportunities to beat the heat in Bologna.
-Here are a few of them:
+But wherever you travel in Italy in summer, you’ll need to find ways to avoid the punishing heat, including walking under the city’s miles of stunning porticoes.

 1- Watch movies under the stars